ufal/UMR/papers/2025-data-release-notes-2-0.md

 **Warnings:**

 - At this stage, abstract rolesets (as have-91, belong-91, have-mod-91, etc.), required by the UMR specification, are not identified; instead, copula and light verbs are treated as concepts, following the PDT annotation scheme.
-- Structured data represented in UMR as special "entities" (e.g., date-entity, further structured with attributes like day, month, year, century, etc) or "quantities" (e.g., monetary-quantity or temporal-quantity-quantity, both with the attributes quant and unit) are largely not identified in PDT yet.
+- Structured data represented in UMR as special "entities" (e.g., date-entity, further structured with attributes like day, month, year, century, etc.) or "quantities" (e.g., monetary-quantity or temporal-quantity-quantity, both with the attributes quant and unit) are largely not identified in PDT yet.

 ### **I.1.1	Alignment** {#i.1.1-alignment}